Ahlam-alsaffarini/Clone-Template/README.md

 ### What I learned

-it was greate to use html ,css and a lot of bootstrap , yeah it's still some of my working on proj not a professional ,but i hope in future to become stronger and more creative in writing codes ^-^
+it was a greate time to use html ,css and a lot of bootstrap , yeah it's still some of my working on proj not a professional ,but i hope in future to become stronger and more creative in writing codes ^-^

 ### Useful resources